niden-net/niden-net/_posts/2023-04-17-linux-swap-file-in-ram.md

   - zram
   - zstd
 ---
-Many of us have Linux machines, as our primary workstations.
-Mine comes with the Linux Mint flavor, and this post reflects that installation.
+Many of us use Linux machines as our primary workstations.
+I personally use Linux Mint, and this post reflects my current installation.

-The installation I chose was what came out of the box.
-I am running Linux Mint Cinnamon 21 currently.
-I have removed some of the pre-installed packages, such as LibreOffice (I use the `.AppImage` file instead), but in all I have not changed anything else.
+I opted for the default installation that came out of the box.
+I'm currently running Linux Mint Cinnamon 21.
+While I have removed some pre-installed packages, such as LibreOffice (since I use the .AppImage file instead), I haven't made any other significant changes.

-After the installation, as expected I had a swap disk.
-This is the disk where data can be swapped from memory (to the disk) when more memory is required than is available.
+After the installation, as expected, I had a swap disk.
+This is a disk that is used when there is a need to swap data from memory to disk when the available memory is insufficient.

 ### Swap Disk

-To speed things up, I changed my swap disk to a RAM based one.
+To improve performance, I decided to switch to a RAM-based swap disk.

-Why you might ask.
-The swap disk is used when the memory gets full and there is an operation that needs RAM.
-As such the OS will take something already in memory, put it in the swap disk and recover it later when required.
-Creating a swap disk in RAM might not be the best way to help your system.
+You might wonder why.
+The swap disk comes into play when the system's memory is full, and an operation requires more RAM.
+In such cases, the operating system moves data from memory to the swap disk and retrieves it when needed.
+However, creating a swap disk in RAM may not be the most efficient approach since it essentially means moving data from one part of the RAM to another when the system requires more memory.

-Valid point.
-It does not make much sense to reduce your available RAM by creating your swap disk in your RAM.
-That will mean that when the system needs more ram, it will just move it from one part of the RAM to another.

-Here comes `zRAM`.
+This is where `zRAM` comes in.

-This Linux module allows us to create a swap disk in memory and the data stored in it is already compressed.
-Depending on the algorithm used, one can achieve from 1:2 to 1:3, possibly higher compression rates.
-Since the swap disk is in memory, it is very fast and the compression operation is really negligible, if one considers it a performance hit.
+zRAM is a Linux module that allows you to create a swap disk in memory, and the data stored in it is already compressed.
+Depending on the compression algorithm used, you can achieve compression ratios ranging from 1:2 to 1:3, or even higher.
+Since the swap disk is in memory, it's incredibly fast, and the compression operation has minimal impact on performance.

-`zRAM` is particularly helpful when your machine does not have a lot of memory.
-The constant swapping of data on a disk based swap device, certainly slows operations down.
-However, with `zRAM` one can achieve the same result but much faster (since the data will be compresed).
+zRAM is particularly beneficial when your machine has limited memory.
+Constantly swapping data on a disk-based swap device can significantly slow down operations.
+However, with `zRAM`, you can achieve the same result but much faster, given that the data is compressed.

-There are many data compression algorithms such as `lz4`, `zlib`, `zstd` etc. I chose `zstd` for my implementation.
+There are various data compression algorithms available, such as `lz4`, `zlib`, `zstd`, and more.
+For my implementation, I chose `zstd`.

 ### Current Swap Disk

-First, we need to figure out what our current swap disk is.
+First, we need to identify our current swap disk:

 ```shell
 cat /proc/swaps
 ```

-This will output something like this:
+This command will produce output similar to this:

 ```shell
 $ cat /proc/swaps